 You can back up files in a NAS file system to a backup vault in the same region as the file system.
 Perform the following steps:

 - In the left-side navigation pane, choose .

-- In the Create Backup Plan panel, set the parameters and click OK.Note You can enjoy the free trial of each backup plan for 60 days, starting from the day when the backup plan is created.
+- In the Create Backup Plan panel, set the parameters and click OK.Note You can use a backup plan for 30 days free of charge.
+It starts from the date when you create the backup plan.

-Parameter Description File System The source NAS file system whose files you want to back up.
+Parameters Description File System The source NAS file system whose files you want to back up.
 Plan Name The name of the backup plan.
-By default, a random name is used.
-Start Time The start time of the backup plan.
+If you do not specify this parameter, a random name is generated and assigned to the backup plan.
+Start Time The time when the backup plan starts.
 The time is accurate to seconds.
 Pay After Trial Ends Specifies whether to pay for the backup plan after its free trial ends.

 - The following table describes the advanced settings of the backup plan.
 If you want

 to specify the advanced settings, click Show Advanced Settings and click Switch to Paid Plan.